Maxim-Mazurok/google-api-typings-generator/gapi.client.cloudidentity-v1/readme.md

 await gapi.client.cloudidentity.groups.updateSecuritySettings({name: 'name'});

 /*
 Creates an InboundSamlSsoProfile for a customer.
+When the target customer has enabled [Multi-party approval for sensitive actions](https://support.google.com/a/answer/13790448), the `Operation` in the response will have `"done": false`, it will not have a response, and the metadata will have `"state": "awaiting-multi-party-approval"`.
 */
 await gapi.client.cloudidentity.inboundSamlSsoProfiles.create({});